Get a Norfolk Public Library Card

 How and where can I return items I've borrowed?

 During regular hours, any Norfolk Public Library item may be returned to any Norfolk Public Library agency regardless of which agency it was borrowed from.
 After closing, books may be returned to the book return located at each library except Park Place Branch.
-Audio/visual materials including DVDs, VHS, audiobooks, and kits may only be returned after closing hours at the Mary D. Pretlow Anchor Branch Library’s A/V return built into the left side of the main entrance.
-You will be responsible for damaged A/V materials returned in an outside book return instead of the A/V return at Pretlow.
+Audio/visual and electronic materials including DVDs, VHS, audiobooks, wifi devices, and kits may only be returned after closing hours at the Mary D. Pretlow Anchor Branch, Slover Library, and the Jordan-Newby Anchor Branch at Broad Creek.
+You will be held responsible for damaged A/V materials returned in an outside book return.

 Can I have items transferred from one branch to another, and can I reserve an item for pickup?